-Danny became the Infrastructure team Lead in February 2017.
+Danny started his career with SIA as the Infrastructure team Lead in February 2017.

 With more than 26 years’ experience as an ICT consultant, Danny has held a range of roles in the public sector.
 Most recently these include: Service Design Lead at the Ministry of Justice, Director of the Office of the Government Chief Information Officer (GCIO) and Programme Architect on the Immigration Global Management System.

 Before moving to New Zealand from the UK in the late 90s, Danny was Technical Lead at Cap Gemini, working on a number of commercial systems.
 His early career included working as a programmer, database designer and database administrator.

 Danny has a degree in Pure Mathematics and a Masters in Information Technology, from University College London.

 The Director Partnerships role at the Social Investment Agency is Neil ‘Sos’ Sorenson’s first government role, which means he brings a great pair of fresh eyes to the agency.
 Having come from New Zealand Rugby, Sos is fantastic at building great teams and is passionate about delivering outstanding results.